-Wake curl symmetry
+Wake symmetry

-In order to compare the three-dimensional wake shapes behind a positively versus negatively yawed turbine more quantitatively, the curled shapes of the velocity deficit area are parametrized to a two-dimensional line.
-For this purpose, the minimum values in streamwise velocity $\overline{u}/u{ref}$ are extracted from the fitted wake contours for each vertical position ranging from y/D=[-0.5, ..., 0.5].
+For the purpose of wake curl parametrization and wake symmetry assessment, the minimum values in streamwise velocity $\overline{u}/u{ref}$ are extracted from the fitted wake contours for each vertical position ranging from y/D=[-0.5,...,0.5].
 The detailed method is described in Section 3.1.
 This results in the $z{min}$ lines as presented in Figure 7, which indicate the inflow-dependent wake curl.
 In addition to that, the position of the minimum velocity $(z/y){min}$ in both y- and z-direction is extracted and depicted in the plot by different symbols.
 The $z{min}$ lines for all inflow conditions are observed to be slightly tilted in clockwise direction for both downstream distances x/D=3 and x/D=6.
 The counter-clockwise rotating turbine induces an initial clockwise rotation to the wake flow.
 Superimposing the clockwise wake rotation with the counter-rotating vortex pair thus results in a slightly tilted curled wake shape.
 As previously mentioned the wake curl is seen to be more asymmetric for the low background turbulence test case A. A significant bulge is visible for $\gamma$ =-30° in the upper half of the wake for both downstream positions.
 For inflow conditions B and C the curl parametrization lines are almost coinciding, confirming the insignificant influence of the moderately sheared inflow on the wake shape.
-Analyzing the locations of minimum velocities $(z/y){min}$ in the wake contours, a deviation from the horizontal centerline y/D=0 for both positive and negative yaw angles is obvious.
+Analyzing the locations of minimum velocities $(z/y){min}$ in the wake contours, a deviation from the horizontal centerline y/D=0 in for both positive and negative yaw angles is obvious.
 For $\gamma$ =-30° the minimum velocities $(z/y){min}$ are deflected to the lower half of the wake, while an upward deflection happens for positive yaw angles $\gamma$ =+30°.
 In agreement with Bastankhah and Porté-Agel (2016), the wake rotation is assumed to turn the velocity minimum in clockwise direction initially.
-The deflection from the wake centerline is observed to be larger for x/D=3 than for x/D=6, where mixing processes already have smoothened the gradients.
+The deflection from the wake centerline is observed to be larger for x/D=3than for x/D=6, where mixing processes already have smoothened the gradients.
 In the case of sheared inflow of test case C, the locations of minimum wake velocity $(z/y){min}$ are found to be lower than for test cases A and B.